 - They are the 6th most disabling illness in the world

 - Over 4 million people have chronic daily migraines with at least 15 episodes in a month’s time

 - Throbbing pain usually affects one side of the head only (but can also affect both sides)

 - Attacks last from 4 to 72 hours

 - Medication overuse is the most common reason episodic migraines turn chronic

 - Boys have more migraines before puberty and girls have more migraines after puberty begins

-- Around 10 percent of school-age children have migraines
+- Around 10 percent of school-age children are migraineurs

 - Children with migraines miss twice as much school as those without